peter9825/ResumeBuilder/README.md

 - Open the project in Pycharm IDE

-- Ensure that you have the google.generativeai library installed
+- Ensure that you have the required libraries installed

 - Ensure that you have the secrets.txt file in the project files (API key included)

-- Run the program, it should create the database, insert job ad data and output your resume on the command line and save it as a text file in the project directory.
+- Run the program, it should create the database, insert job ad data, display the GUI, output your resume on the command line, and save it as a text file in the project directory.